Course Start Date

-The nationally accredited Certificate II in Engineering leads to entry level engineering roles in a number of growing industries, and provides you with a direct study pathway into an engineering trade qualification.
+The nationally accredited Certificate II in Engineering leads to entry-level engineering roles in several growing industries and provides you with a direct study pathway into an engineering trade qualification.
 Gain a broad understanding of underpinning engineering principles, and use your electives to explore mechanical engineering, fabrication and more.

 LEARN NEW SKILLS

-- The essentials of work, health and safety regulations and codes of practice
+- Follow work, health and safety regulations and codes of practice

 DEVELOP YOUR TALENT